filteredwaterdev/true-ai-export/bug-reports/github-issue.md

 The fix calls the same internal API endpoint that claude.ai already uses on every page load.
 The engineering complexity of a native implementation is demonstrably trivial.
-This issue is filed alongside a pull request referencing that implementation.

 ---